rotki/rotki/docs/api.rst

       }

    :resjson bool result: The result field in this response is a simple boolean value indicating success or failure.
-   :statuscode 200: API key/secret set succesfully
+   :statuscode 200: API key/secret set successfully
    :statuscode 400: Provided JSON is in some way malformed.
 For example invalid API key format
    :statuscode 401: Provided API key/secret does not authenticate.
    :statuscode 409: User is not logged in, or user does not exist
    :statuscode 500: Internal Rotki error

-.. http:delete:: /api/(version)/users/(username)/premium
+.. http:delete:: /api/(version)/premium

    By doing a ``DELETE`` at this endpoint you can delete the premium api key and secret pair for the logged-in user.